-According to the Globe and Mail, the federal and Alberta governments will soon announce a multibillion-dollar bailout to support the oil and gas sector.
+As federal and provincial governments are grappling with this crisis, part of their packages of support have already included billions of dollars to support the oil and gas sector.
 We agree that financial support is needed for employees across the country right now.
 However, we can’t allow the COVID-19 crisis to make us blind to other massive challenges that we faced before this crisis began and will still exist after its over, like fighting climate change, ending plastic pollution, keeping our water clean, and removing toxic chemicals from the products we use.

 We still need to act.
 And if we start to create plans and fund them now we can build an economy and society that are stronger and more resilient than before the crisis began.
 Here are a few of the ways that the federal and provincial governments can create investments that will increase employment, improve the ability of society to withstand future threats and help transition to a cleaner economy.